The David Geffen Foundation

 The foundation does not publicly disclose specific exclusions, but based on its giving patterns, it does not appear to fund:

-• Organizations outside its established priority areas
+• Organisations outside its established priority areas

 • International development (outside of specific health/human rights focus)